osgi/osgi.enroute.site/_tutorial_iot/120-exploring.md

 ## Hello World

 An OSGi enRoute Application project is a full web application with REST but we are first going to ignore those goodies.
 As always, the easiest app is to say `Hello World` (and on OSGi also `Goodbye World!`).
-So lets create a component in the `osgi.enroute.examples.iot.domotica.provider` package that performs these highly complex actions:
+So lets create a component in the `osgi.enroute.examples.iot.domotica.command` package that performs these highly complex actions:

-	package osgi.enroute.examples.iot.domotica.provider;

-	import ...

 	@Component
-	public class UsePi {
+	public class DomoticaCommand {

+		@Activate
-		@Activate void activate() {
+		void activate() {
 			System.out.println("Hello World");
 		}

+		@Deactivate
-		@Deactivate void deactivate() {
+		void deactivate() {
 			System.out.println("Goodbye World");
 		}
 	}